 Nature Walks

-Join our upcoming walk on Sunday, April 27 at 9:30 AM.
-We will meet at the Lenoir Nature Preserve Center, see below.
+Join our upcoming walk on Sunday, May 25 at 9:30 AM.
+We will meet at the Lenoir Preserve Nature Center, see below.
 Debbi Dolan, our conservation chair, leads the walk.
-We’ll be looking for the changes that warmer weather brings: trees blooming with flowers and leafing out; the arrival of early migrants; spring ephemerals; perhaps butterflies, too.
+We’ll be looking for the changes that spring has brought: butterflies, birds singing to mark their territory and attract mates, flowers in bloom, trees fully leafed out.
 Email Debbi to let her know you are coming.
 She will contact you should bad weather cancel the walk.

 Where the Nature Walks meet